Microsoft staffers who had the firm’s worst job are suing over PTSD

 Moderators Henry Soto and Greg Blauert’s jobs required them to watch material that had been flagged as potentially illegal by automated services, including “unspeakable” images and videos of child abuse, sexual assault and murder.

-Lawyers say both men are paying a physiological price for their work, which the lawsuit claims may have saved the lives of children and let to prosecutions.
+Lawyers say both men are paying a physiological price for their work, which the lawsuit claims may have saved the lives of children and led to prosecutions.

 Soto, who joined the unit in 2008, was exposed to ”many thousands of photographs and videos of the most horrible, inhumane and disgusting content one can imagine," according to the suit filed On December 30.